|

 Description:

-It returns TRUE
+CONTAINS() returns TRUE if

 Examples: